Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/front-end/developing/_index.md

 This will both start the backend application with `dotnet run`, and serve the front-end application at localhost:8080 with _hot reload_, which rebuilds the frontend application any time a new change is saved.
 You might have to refresh the page to see your changes.

 5. Open Altinn Studio in a browser

+{{% notice info %}}
+Note that you can also run Altinn Studio Designer frontend in the same way as running app frontend.
+This would require changing the
+`src/studio/src/designer/backend/views/ServiceDevelopment/Index.cshtml` (for app-development) or `src/studio/src/designer/backend/views/Home/Index.cshtml`
+(for Dashboard) to point at `http://localhost:8080` in a similar way as described in the app frontend section.

+The first time setting this up, you would have to follow steps 1-3 and then run the `npm run gulp` command from step 4, before navigating to the frontend folder
+`src/studio/src/designer/frontend` and then into the application you want to run (dashboard or app-development).
+From there, you can run `npm run start` and the frontend will be up and running.

+The backend will have to be started separately, using the `dotnet run` command.

+Subsequent setups, you only have to do steps 1-2, and if dependencies have been updated then step 3 can be run (or these can be installed directly from the `src/studio/src/designer/frontend` folder).

+To enable hot reload of the designer frontends, this is the method to use.
+{{% /notice %}}

 ## Platform Receipt
 Open a terminal in `src/Altinn.Platform/Altinn.Platform.Receipt`, and run: